 Remember that most job postings describe the “ideal” candidate.

-Demonstrate how you can add value.
+Show how you can add value.

 Rather than just telling the hiring manager what you can do, show them.
-For example, you might consider preparing a short presentation with ideas that you would bring to the role?
+For example, you might consider preparing a short presentation with ideas that you would bring to the role.